linroger/FinanceCompendium/I. Foundations/Mathematics/Lecture Notes for Quantitative Methods Dybvig.md

 we just need to scale  $\overline{X}_n$  and  $nS^2/\sigma^2 \sim \chi^2(n-1)$ , and form their ratio to get a  $t$  distribution with  $n-1$  degrees of freedom.
 Look at the algebra when we do that, the unknown  $\sigma^2$  disappears.
 This is what we use to form intervals when we replace the unknown  $\sigma$  by a good guess,  $\hat{\sigma} = \sqrt{S^2}$ .

-10.2.
-Some examples of finding estimators.
+### 10.2.
+Some examples of finding estimators

 We're going to start with a number of examples where we want to find a parameter of interest, then we'll turn to two different methods of finding estimators, the method of moments and maximum likelihood.

 10.2.1.
 Examples.
 Roughly, I divide examples into those in which we observe everything relevant to us in the sample and those we do not.
 This latter category is where research interest in economics often centers.